Ghostwriter contracts 101 – ghostwriting agreements clause by clause

 (NOTE: Nothing about ghostwriter contracts that appears in this article is intended to serve as legal advice; for that you should contact a duly accredited attorney.)

-According to international copyright practices, supported by the Universal Copyright Convention, the writer is always owner of his or her words.
+According to international copyright practices, supported by the Universal Copyright Convention (PDF), the writer is always owner of his or her words.
 In this case, the writer is a hired gun, so you don’t want copyright for your project to be owned by the writer.
 It is critical to make sure that any contract you sign with a ghostwriter assigns all rights to you, the author.
 That includes film rights, audio rights, foreign rights, and any other rights.

 Just how important are rights?
 It is mostly for this reason that we work with contracts when writing books for clients rather than just invoicing.
 There are many reasons people hire ghostwriters; for most small projects, we quote a price by email and complete the project if the client agrees.
 But for major works, like books and screenplays, it is essential to specify the copyright.